About the ASM

-While historically the ASM has been dedicated to influenza, a significant portion of this year’s meeting was dedicated to COVID-19.
+While historically the ASM has been dedicated to influenza, a significant portion of the 2021 meeting was dedicated to COVID-19.
 Topics include the emergence and evolution of SARS-CoV-2, healthcare worker infections and immunity to COVID-19, and looked at responses around the world, including the Australian response.
 There were also updates on influenza and pneumococcal disease.

 Professor Benjamin Cowling joined the School of Public Health (SPH) at the University of Hong Kong (HKU) in 2004.
 Prior to moving to Hong Kong, he graduated with a PhD in medical statistics at the University of Warwick (UK) in 2003, and spent a year as a postdoc at Imperial College London (UK).